web-bee-ru/nuxt-starter/README.md

 # Rest API

 1. API typings are generated based on Swagger/OpenAPI provided by backend.
-See `generate` script inside `package.json`.
+See `generate:api` script inside `package.json`.
 2. Use `$taxios` instead of `$axios`.
 WebStorm provides auto-completion and type checking for url, body, params and query.
    See [taxios docs](https://github.com/simplesmiler/taxios/tree/master/packages/taxios) for details.
 3. If you encounter an issue with generated types, you should: